-Confederate General Robert E. Lee strengthened his defenses even more throughout the night and early morning of the 14th.
-Since yesterday’s charges had been so easily repulsed, Lee feared that another, larger attack was forthcoming.
-Just after midnight on the 14th, Confederates obtained a dispatch from a captured Federal messenger confirming that Burnside planned to renew the assault.
+General Robert E. Lee, commanding the Confederate Army of Northern Virginia, strengthened his defenses even more following his victory at Fredericksburg.
+Lee’s men had knocked back 14 charges by the Federal Army of the Potomac, but Lee feared that another, larger attack was forthcoming.
+Just after midnight on December 14, Confederates obtained a dispatch from a captured messenger confirming what Lee feared: the Federals would renew the assault at daybreak.

 Lee had accomplished his initial goal of stopping the Federal drive on Richmond.
-But when the Federals showed no signs of renewing the contest, Lee tried to coax them into a fight so he could achieve his overall goal of destroying the Federal army.
-He opened a visible gap in his line that he hoped Burnside would try charging through, but the Federals would not take the bait.
+But when the Federals showed no signs of renewing the contest, Lee tried to coax them into a fight so he could achieve his overall goal of destroying the Army of the Potomac.
+He opened a visible gap in his line that he hoped Burnside would try to charge through, but the Federals would not take the bait.

 The Federal withdrawal back to Falmouth began during the night.
 Lee granted Burnside’s request for a truce to collect the wounded and bury the dead on the battlefield.
 Over a thousand Federals lay dead in one square acre in front of Marye’s Heights.
 Most died in combat, but some died of exposure, having been lying in freezing cold for two days.